akka/akka/akka-docs/rst/scala/cluster-metrics.rst

 .. includecode:: code/docs/cluster/FactorialFrontend.scala#router-deploy-in-code

-The `Lightbend Activator <http://www.lightbend.com/platform/getstarted>`_ tutorial named `Akka Cluster Samples with Scala <http://www.lightbend.com/activator/template/akka-sample-cluster-scala>`_. contains the full source code and instructions of how to run the **Adaptive Load Balancing** sample.
+The easiest way to run **Adaptive Load Balancing** example yourself is to download the ready to run `Akka Cluster Sample with Scala <@exampleCodeService@/akka-samples-cluster-scala>`_ together with the tutorial.
+It contains instructions on how to run the **Adaptive Load Balancing** sample.
+The source code of this sample can be found in the `Akka Samples Repository <@samples@/akka-sample-cluster-scala>`_.

 Subscribe to Metrics Events
 ---------------------------